boostcon/cppnow_presentations_2018/SLIDE_DECK_GUIDELINES.md

   - Include the name and year of the conference somewhere in your slide deck.
   - Include links to supplemental presentation materials (example code, referenced documents, etc) in your slide deck.
 - Place your copyright somewhere in your slide deck.
+- Slide decks should be sent to speaker-files@cppnow.org.

 FAQ
 ---